 Back from Google Next Conference: Zebra shares its IoT transformation with MicroEJ and Google Cloud

 Top corporations are looking to evolve legacy product lines into “connected” offerings to enable new on-demand capabilities, but designing smart applications and deploying them anywhere, to any device is still a challenge.
-In this session, you’ll learn how MicroEJ addresses the challenge of supporting fleets of devices that operate on heterogeneous hardware and embedded software versions by leveraging Google Cloud IoT connectivity.
+In this session, you’ll learn how MicroEJ addresses the challenge of supporting fleets of devices that operate on heterogeneous hardware and embedded software versions by leveraging Google Cloud IoT connectivity (more info about MicroEJ partnership with Google IoT Cloud).

 Watch the conference video or read the video transcript below to learn how Google’s partnership with MicroEJ enabled Zebra to deploy standard apps across their card and label printer product lines while gaining real-time visibility into usage and performance.